Override-6/Linkit/README.md

 No objectives are scheduled in order to exit the beta phase.

 ## The API
-The API is a bag of features and definitions of performance an implementation must support.
+The API is a bag of features and definitions of behavior that a Relay implementation must support.
 Some features are pre-implemented and handled by the api, such as the [extension](TODO), the [event handling system](TODO) or the [Packet handling](TODO) and [Task scheduling](TODO) which are partially implemented.
 All of those features are accessible from the Relay interface.

-TODO continue this part
+(see [API README](https://github.com/Override-6/LinKit/tree/master/API) to get further details)

+### Packet handling

+Protocol Used : TCP

+[Packet](https://github.com/Override-6/LinKit/blob/master/API/src/fr/override/linkit/api/packet/Packet.scala) implementations are simply serialised / deserialised using ObjectOuput/InputStreams. (the serialisation method may change to JSON).
+Any packet is serialised/deserialised with the [PacketTranslator](https://github.com/Override-6/LinKit/blob/master/API/src/fr/override/linkit/api/packet/PacketTranslator.scala), that handles the byte seqence of packet content __and__ their coordinates.

+Here you can have a quick look to what the api is capable
+### Network package

+The network is represented into the package api.network, and ensures t

-##The Client
+## The Client
 The Client, or RelayPoint, is one implementation of the Relay interface, which can connect to any server implementation.
 In order to instantiate a RelayPoint, you need a RelayPointConfiguration.
 The different option explications of a RelayPointConfiguration can be find in the [RelayPoint README](https://github.com/Override-6/LinKit/tree/master/RelayPoint), but here, we will focus on how to create a default RelayPoint by using its builder :